 Mary Carillo: Public Broadcasting

 Carillo had an amazing career that only spanned 3 years; she had to quit the game because of her knee injuries.
-Mary officially retired from Tennis on March 1980 and after that, she began her career in Television.
+Mary officially retired from Tennis in March 1980 and after that, she began her career in Television.
 The same year she began working for USA Network for the American public broadcasters, ‘Public Broadcasting Service’.

 Mary worked for PBS for over 7 years and then her talent in sportscasting caught eyes of several other big names.
 She then started working with ESPN in 1988 and was with the network for over 9 years.
-Carillo was also an analyst for HBO’s Wimbledon coverage since 1996 to 1999.
+Carillo was also an analyst for HBO’s Wimbledon coverage from 1996 to 1999.
 Later she made her debut for NBC for the show Family Circle Cup tennis event.
 For her contribution to the world of tennis and sports, she was named as the Broadcaster of the Year by Women’s Tennis Association.